The local geometry of the stack of $A_r$-stable curves: Families of curves over [A1/Gm]

-The reason why we call these singularities \emph{hyperelliptic} will be explained in \Cref{lem:even-atom} and \Cref{lem:odd-atom}.
-Before starting our analysis of isotrivial degenerations of $A_r$-stable curves, we encourage the reader to read \Cref{sub:equivariant-normalization}, where we discuss when a cocharacter of the automorphism group of a curve is preserved in creating an $A$-singularity.
+Before starting our analysis of isotrivial degenerations of $A_r$-stable curves, we encourage the reader to read \Cref{sub:equivariant-normalization}, where we discuss when a cocharacter of the automorphism group of a curve is preserved when creating an $A$-singularity.
 Moreover, take the time to recall the ``propagation of the action'' phenomenon: if $\Gamma$ is an irreducible component with a nontrivial $\Gm$-action induced by a cocharacter of the automorphism group of the whole curve $C$, then any other component $\Gamma'$ intersecting $\Gamma$ in a worse-than-nodal singularity will have a nontrivial $\Gm$-action (induced by the same cocharacter).
-This will turn out to be fundamental in understanding which curves have positive dimensional stabilizers.
+This will turn out to be fundamental in understanding which curves have positive-dimensional stabilizers.